sagi-z/CanvasCV/doxygen_in/tut_layouts.md

 Notice along the tutorial the usage of anchors and and stretching.

-For anchors, you have 2 different specs:
+For anchors, you have 2 different APIs:
 * canvascv::Widget::setFlowAnchor() - used internally by the widget to determine into which direction to grow.
 * canvascv::Widget::setLayoutAnchor()- used by the layout holding this widget for alignments.

-For stretching, you have 2 different specs:
+For stretching, you have 2 different APIs:
 * canvascv::Widget::setStretchX() and canvascv::Widget::setStretchY(),
 which tells if we want to be equal in width/height to the largest widget in our layout.
 * canvascv::Widget::setStretchXToParent() and
-canvascv::Widget::setStretchYToParent(), which tells if we want to be streched tt the ful width/height of our layout.
+canvascv::Widget::setStretchYToParent(), which tells if we want to be streched to the full width/height of our layout.

 [TOC]

 # Center text on the screen {#layouts_s1}
-In this tutorial @ref screentext_s2_3 we created a Text widget and manually tried to center it on the screen.
+In the tutorial @ref screentext_s2_3 we created a *Text* widget and manually tried to center it on the screen.

 To center it vertically and horizontally, you would use 2 layout managers - canvascv::VerticalLayout and canvascv::HorizontalLayout.

-The top layout should stretch to the full dimensions of the screen (because we want CENTER to be relative to that).
-Here we choose a VerticalLayout, in which widgets are layered automatically veritcally, but horizontally you can specify where to put your widget.
+The top layout should stretch to the full dimensions of the screen (because we want *CENTER* to be relative to that).
+Here we choose a *VerticalLayout*, in which widgets are layered automatically veritcally, but horizontally you can specify where to put your widget.

-Now we'll add a HorizontalLayout to the above layout and request to be anchored to the CENTER.
+Now we'll add a *HorizontalLayout* to the above layout and request to be anchored to the *CENTER*.

-In the HorizontalLayout, widgets are layered automatically horizontally, but vertically you can specify where to put your widget.
-This widget will strectch in the Y direction, so CENTER in it will be relevant to the height of the image.
+In the *HorizontalLayout*, widgets are layered automatically horizontally, but vertically you can specify where to put your widget.
+This widget will strectch in the Y direction, so *CENTER* in it will be relative to the height of the image.

-So finally we'll add our Text, just like before, but now instead of adding it to the Canvas, we'll add it to the above HorizontalLayout, and ask to be anchored to the CENTER of it.
+So finally we'll add our *Text*, just like before, but now instead of adding it to the *Canvas*, we'll add it to the above *HorizontalLayout*, and ask to be anchored to the *CENTER* of it.

-So the VerticalLayout will CENTER the HorizontalLayout and it will CENTER the Text.
+So the *VerticalLayout* will *CENTER* the *HorizontalLayout* and it will *CENTER* the *Text*.
 Since the layouts are stretching to the full dimension of the image, it will always be centered.

 The added/changed code is much shorter than the explanation: